 - Salt: Flavor enhancer, and to balance the sweet.

 - Reese’s Pieces: The star of these blondies.
 If you love the added texture they provide in these blondies, you’ll also enjoy them in this peanut butter pie.
 (Have you tried that one yet?
 It’s an absolute must for any peanut butter lover.)

-From my kitchen to yours, I hope you enjoy this very special recipe; it was the first recipe ever published on my website that I’ve gone back to re-photograph and republish some years later.
+From my kitchen to yours, I hope you enjoy this very special recipe; it was the first recipe ever published on my website and I’ve gone back to re-photograph and republish it some years later.
 It began a delicious career and introduced me to so many sweet readers from around the world.
 Thank you, from the bottom of my peanut butter-loving heart, for making and trusting my recipes.
 Whether you’ve been following since the beginning or joined along over the years, thank you for being here.
 Let me know if you give these blondies a try!

 More Blondies to Love: